mosquitogames/1819rulebook/dev_notes.md

 The second is Simulation mode, in which we hope to explore what "winning" means for an outgunned, colonized people --- which we argue involves a seismic shift of mindset and self-perception on behalf of the Malay Chiefs that allowed them some sense of achievement despite political, if not material, subjugation.

-(This is the path that Daeng Ibrahim --- the historical figure the Temenggong character is based on --- would take, going the way of Anglophilia and integration into British society.)
+(This is the path that the descendants of Temenggong Abdul Rahman would take, going the way of Anglophilia and integration into British society.)

 The main idea is that Malay Chiefs would no longer have access to their higher-strength mythical Battle cards, but would now have the ability to swap out their starting Legacies based on sovereignty and self-sufficiency (accumulate Wealth, become 'Pirate King') in favor of "Colonial Legacies" (e.g., recruiting British personalities) that 1) penalize British Agents who wage war anyway on colonial subjects, and 2) give Malay Chiefs a new avenue to earn VPs, at the "cost" of the Legacies they had dreamt for themselves.